bitextor/bitextor/docs/README.md

 profiling: true
 ```

-* `bitextor`: Directory where Bitextor is installed (the repository or tarball downloaded and compiled).
 * `permanentDir`, `transientDir`, `tempDir` and `dataDir` are the folders used during processing. `permanentDir` will contain the final results of the run, i.e. the parallel corpus built; `dataDir` will contain the results of crawling (WARC files) and files generated during preprocessing;`transientDir` will contain the result of every step of the pipeline, and `tempDir` will contain temporary files that are needed by some steps and removed immediately after they are no longer required.
 * `profiling`: use `/usr/bin/time` tool to obtain profiling information about each step.